PreacherCasy/Kmer_spectrum_Hw3/README.md

 - **-i**: an input *fastq* file;
 - **-k**: a size of kmer;
 - **-q**: a quality baseline; all kmrs with PHRED quality beyond this minimum will be omitted;
+- **-b**: a custom quality baseline.
+If none, **noise_eraser** will be launched and its result will be used as a baseline;
 - **-o**: a name for output *png* picture

 ## Example

-Estimated genome size in this case is
+Estimated genome size in this case is 6441648 bases or 6.4 Mb.

 ## Acknowledgements
 Eugene Bakin of Bioinformatics Institute for his Python crash course